claroline/Claroline/Resources/doc/system_description.md

 A user receives a notification only if he is enrolled to the workspace.

-*	**Add a user to a group**: Notifies target user (the one that has been added to the group)
 *	**Enroll group to a workspace**: Notifies the group users
 *	**Enroll user to a workspace**: Notifies the target user
-*	**Create new resource**: Notifies all enrolled users to workspace that a new resource has been added
 *	**Give access to a resource**: Notifies users that they can access the resource
-*	**Move resource to another workspace**: Notifies users enrolled to the new workspace about the presence of a new resource

 ### Resource level notifications